victorzottmann/language-selection/README.md

 # Language Selection

-This is project implements internationalization with the React Intl API.
+This is project implements internationalization with the [React Intl API (FormatJS)](https://formatjs.io/docs/react-intl/).
 The objective was to make it possible to switch between English and Portuguese from a dropdown language selection menu.

 ### How to run the project